-All Memory Café sessions are held from 5 pm to 7 pm at LifeLinks' corporate headquarters located at 285 Mill Rd in Chelmsford.
+All Memory Café sessions are held from 5 pm to 7 pm at LifeLinks' corporate headquarters located at 4 Omni Way in Chelmsford.
 A delicious dinner will be served.
 This fully inclusive program is fully accessible and open to all members of the community.
 We hope to also attract members of the LGBTQ community who can feel especially isolated when supporting loved ones with Alzheimer's or other forms of dementia.
 A. Michael Bloom, "Caregiving Without Regret" expert and LifeLinks' Chief Operating Officer, will coordinate this new, community respite program.